mfdsouzajr/-Comparing-sorting-algorithms/README.md

 # Comparing sorting algorithms

 Hi.
-I will show some screenshots that will facilitate the understanding of each step:
+I will show some screenshots that will facilitate the understanding of each step of application.

 ## Step 1: Enter how many integers will be created for the vector of each case.

+![Step 1](https://github.com/marcosFDSjunior/-Comparing-sorting-algorithms/blob/master/Application%20screenshots/01.PNG)

-In this example, the user typed 10.
+As shown in the screenshot below, the user typed 10.
 That means that 10 numbers will be created for the vector of each case.

-![Step 1](https://github.com/marcosFDSjunior/-Comparing-sorting-algorithms/blob/master/Application%20screenshots/01.PNG)
 ![Step 1](https://github.com/marcosFDSjunior/-Comparing-sorting-algorithms/blob/master/Application%20screenshots/02.PNG)

 ## Step 2: Display the vector of each case.